Number 10 Downing Street

 Earl Grey tea is named after him

-A firmly Whig politician, Earl Grey oversaw four years of political reform that had enormous impact on the development of democracy in Britain.
+A firmly Whig politician, Charles Grey 2nd Earl Grey oversaw 4 years of political reform that had enormous impact on the development of democracy in Britain.

 Other reforming measures included restrictions on the employment of children, and the abolition of slavery in the British Empire in 1833.